Prisoner (TV series): Creation and production

 Prisoner was created by Reg Watson, who had produced the British soap opera Crossroads from 1964 to 1973 and then the Australian soaps The Young Doctors and (post-Prisoner) Sons and Daughters and Neighbours.

 Inspired by the British television drama Within These Walls, the show was initially conceived as a 16-episode series, with a pilot episode bearing the working title "Women Behind Bars".
 (Note: "Women Behind Bars" would later be used in the US as a subtitle to a series of paperback novelisations released by Pinnacle Books (see the "Books" section).)
 Its storylines focused on the lives of the prisoners and, to a lesser extent, the officers and other prison staff.
 When the initial episodes met an enthusiastic reception, it was felt that Prisoner could be developed into an ongoing soap opera.
 The early storylines were developed and expanded, with assistance from the Victorian Corrective Services Department.

-The show's themes, often radical, included feminism, LGBT matters and social reform.
+The show's themes, often radical, included feminism, sexuality and social reform.
 Prisoner began in early 1979 with the advertising slogan, "If you think prison is hell for a man, imagine what it's like for a woman".
 The series examined how women dealt with incarceration and separation from their families and friends, and the common phenomenon of released inmates re-offending.
 Within the prison, major themes were interpersonal relationships, power struggles, friendships and rivalries.
 The prisoners became a surrogate family, with the self-styled "Queen Bea", Bea Smith (played by Val Lehman) and the elderly "Mum" (Jeanette) Brooks (Mary Ward) emerging as central matriarch figures.
 Several lesbian characters were introduced on the show, including prisoners Franky Doyle (played by Carol Burns), Sharon Gilmour (played by Margot Knight) and Judy Bryant (played by Betty Bobbitt), lawyer Angela Jeffries (played by Jeanie Drynan) and corrupt and sinister officer Joan Ferguson (Maggie Kirkpatrick).